The Perfumes Provence Built

 For its part, Chanel looks to the local Mul family for its buds, grown on a generations-old farm.
 Their long-term presence in the area is of no surprise, considering it takes 1,000 jasmine flowers and a dozen May roses to make one single ounce of Chanel No. 5.
 (The jasmine harvest, from July to October, sees workers at dawn picking thousands of minuscule white bells that blossomed overnight.)

 Interested parties staying nearby, on the French Riviera or even in Monaco (a one-hour drive) can get involved in the magical harvest beyond visiting the International Perfume Museum in Grasse, which has botanical gardens outside the city open to visitors.
 Guests of Parfumerie Galimard can peruse their flower fields in Gourdon, escorted by a master gardener; lavender fields ready to run through, arms spread, aren't hard to find; and with prior arrangements it's possible to tour the exclusive Domaine de Manon and maybe even pick roses of your own.
-Never has the expression "stop and smell the roses" been more apropos.
+Even though we may be missing our chance to experience the magical harvest this year, never has the expression "stop and smell the roses" been more apropos.